-Established and well-characterized safety profile
+Established and well-characterized safety profile with 10+ years of clinical use in Adult ULS

 ADULT UPPER LIMB SPASTICITY (STUDIES 1-6)